 Fungal infections can also occur in the ear.
 However, in 98 percent of cases in North America, swimmer’s ear results from exposure to bacteria.

-According to the Centers for Disease Control and Prevention (CDC), swimmer’s ear is responsible for 2.4 million healthcare visits in the United States each year.
+According to the Centers for Disease Control and Prevention (CDC), swimmer’s ear is responsible for

 In most cases, a doctor can easily treat the infection, and receiving treatment early can prevent complications.